 If you’re a beginner, it’s best to familiarize yourself with the movement before adding plates.
 Stick with low weight and go for 15-20 repetitions per set.

 At first, you’d want to stick to the basics before experimenting with wider and narrower stances.
-Shoulder width is ideal.
+Placing your feet shoulder width apart is ideal.
 Have you back touch the pad for support and your shoulder must remain stable against the shoulder pads for proper technique.